Changissnz/psychotort/README.md

   *Experiment: Anti-Focus*

-  - Choose an activity `A`, defined as a sequence of steps taken from root to leaf on a uni-directional tree `A_1`, that the sample `S` is inclined to do.
+  - Define an activity `A` as a sequence of steps taken from root to leaf on a uni-directional tree `U`.
+A derivative activity `A_2` is a non-identical sequence of steps on `U`.
+Choose an ideal activity `A` on `U`.
 Determine important metrics such as averages on the sample `S` performing this activity.
-On the log `L`, choose `l` samples and cast them over to the sample
-    `S` for time duration `T` when the sample `S` is performing activity `A`.
-Compare performance measures of this cast to the performance measures of previous casts.
+Conduct the

-> psychological design required for this
+> apply psychological design here

+on `S` performing activity `A` and its derivatives on `U` \under the effects of the psychological design `X` and log the results into

+> data structure design here